Skip to main content

 Ishaan Dev thought for a second that she was acting out of her way to irk him.

-“Priyambada I am in no mood for your games.”
+“Priyambada, I am in no mood for your games.”
 He said, raising his voice.

 “Hush!”
-She put her finger on her lips.
+She put her finger to her lips.
 “Not so loud, my ears ache.
 And my head…” She started walking towards him and stumbled on her skirt.
 Ishaan Dev grabbed her arms almost in a reflex to prevent her from falling as she rolled with laughter.

 “Are you alright?”
-He asked, as she suddenly rested her head on his shoulder.
+He asked as she suddenly rested her head on his shoulder.
 Ishaan Dev froze.
 He suddenly forgot his rage and his issues.

 “My head… feels light.”
 She fumbled.
-He could smell her perfume now, and the flowers that adorned her thick braid.
+He could smell her perfume now and the flowers that adorned her thick braid.
 Her dusky skin was oiled with his favourite smell.
 Ishaan Dev stiffened.

 “What did you eat?”
 Ishaan Dev asked.
 The lack of response made him shake her shoulders.